sagemath/sage-archive-2023-02-01/src/doc/en/tutorial/afterword.rst

 ::

-    [SAGE], SAGE Mathematical Software, Version 2.6, http://www.sagemath.org
+    [Sage] William A. Stein et al., Sage Mathematics Software (Version 4.3).
+           The Sage Development Team, 2009, http://www.sagemath.org.

-in your bibliography (replacing 2.6 by the version of Sage you used).
+in your bibliography (replacing 4.3 with the version of Sage you used).
 Moreover, please attempt to track down what components of Sage are used for your computation, e.g., PARI?, GAP?, Singular?
 Maxima? and also cite those systems.
 If you are in doubt about what